Eclipse-Laboratories-Inc/lumina/README.md

+# Disclaimer

+This is an internal fork for the Eclipse Laboratories DA publisher.
+This crate can be used to temporarily allow the usage of lower versions of `zeroize`.
+This is obviously not recommended, and can silently opt you into older versions of `zeroize`, but in some contexts, this is preferable to a compilation error.

+It should be noted that this disables the usage of anything other than the `rpc` and `types` crates, for a more comprehensive solution see: [#381](https://github.com/eigerco/lumina/issues/381).

 # Lumina

 Rust implementation of Celestia's [data availability node](https://github.com/celestiaorg/celestia-node) able to run natively and in browser-based environments.

 Run Lumina now at [lumina.rs](https://lumina.rs/) and directly verify Celestia.